aiman-al-masoud/sqlchat/README.md

 the schema all of the tables are gonna spawn in.
 (Note that: in this simple project all of the tables go in one schema).

+## configuring the connection

-When you do have these information, you can run the jar with the following argument:
+When you do have these four pieces of information, you can run the jar with the following argument:

 java -jar sqlchat.jar config